Grand Opening Ideas for Your RestaurantLast updated on 4/22/2019

 - Recruit volunteers or hire employees: Give yourself enough time to find and train employees for the grand opening.
 Or, gather volunteers willing to help out.

 - Set a budget: Create a budget early in the planning process to avoid overspending on an extravagant affair.
+Most restaurants will allocate 20% of the first year’s marketing budget towards the event.
+Be sure to set funds aside for:

 - Decide on a style of service: Begin working on your menu for the big day.
 Will you offer a full or limited menu, sample platters, or an altered service such as buffet-style?